unahouExosite/docs/exositeready/gwe/getting_started.md

     ./install.sh"
   ```

   **NOTE:** In some Linux environments, you will need to use Super-User permissions to run the installer.
-If the type of Linux you're using has both `root` and non-`root` users, then in order to use GWE, you'll likely need to install GWE as `root`.
+If the type of Linux you are using has both `root` and non-`root` users, you will likely need to install GWE as `root` in order to use it.
 In this case, replace the `./install.sh` from the command, above with `sudo ./install.sh`.
 For example:

   ```
   ssh <USER>@<GATEWAY_IP> "cd /opt